 - a loss or change to your sense of smell or taste – this means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal

-The self-isolation period has been extended to 10 days for those in the community who have coronavirus symptoms or a positive test result.
+The self-isolation period is 10 days for those in the community who have coronavirus symptoms or a positive test result.
 A full list of FAQs on symptoms and self-isolation are available on the Infection control and PPE page.

 More information can also be found on the NHS website.

 We know that many staff are concerned on what measures they should take on when and how they can work.
 To inform and reassure staff and managers, in line with government guidelines, your line manager will provide support focused on the following key areas:

 - Essential updates to staff who are absent, or isolated from work

 - Returning staff to work as soon as is safely possible

 - Keeping staff and their dependents safe in work

 Your line manager will also contact you if you fall into one of the following key groups who are in need of direct support at this time: